rawilk/vue-context/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Vue Context Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unnaceptable behavior to [wilk.randall@gmail.com](mailto:wilk.randall@gmail.com).
+Please report unacceptable behavior to [wilk.randall@gmail.com](mailto:wilk.randall@gmail.com).

 ## How Can I Contribute?